apache/infrastructure-website/content/pages/vm-for-project.md

 The operating system needs to be supported by our standard applications, therefore we currently only offer Ubuntu.

-Important: the ticket must be acknowledged by a PMC member.
+**Important**: a PMC member must acknowledge the request ticket.

 <h3 id="deploy">Deploying the virtual machine<a class="headerlink" href="#deploy" title="Permanent link">&para;</a></h3>

 Infra may ask questions to clarify the request.
-When all is clear, we will create the vm according to specifications, install the OS and the mandatory standard (infra) applications.
+When all is clear, we will create the vm according to specifications, install the OS and the mandatory standard (Infra) applications.
 The mandatory application guarantee a level of security and provide ssh access common to all vms.

 Once we have tested the vm, we will ask a project maintainer to do ssh to the vm.